KChen-lab/MEDALT/README.md

   -D DATATYPE, --DATATYPE=DATATYPE     the input file type either D (scDNA-seq) or R (scRNA-seq) -W WINDOWS, --WINDOWS=WINDOWS
                         The size of smoothing windows if your inputfile is from scRNA-seq.
                         The value is the number of genes which will be merge.
 Default value is 30.
+	-Permutation permutation, --Permutation=Permutation
+												Performing reconstruction of permuted tree (T) or not (F) to estimate background distribution.
+If not, only permuted copy number profile will be used to perform LSA.
+Default value is F due to time cost.

 ```